Embarcadero/Restaurant-Ordering-Template/README.md

 * `InsertTestDataForAboutUs ();`
 * `InsertTestDataForContactInfo ();`

 From the name of the methods, it is clear which one is responsible for filling out one form or another with the test data.
-Having studied any of the methods, it becomes clear which of `TFDMemTable1` ..`TFDMemTable6` is used for which form.
+Having studied any of the methods, it becomes clear which of `TFDMemTable` is used for which form. * *
+* `MenuListTable` - using in the ufrmMenu and ufrmCart forms
+* `CouponsListTable` - using in the ufrmCoupons form
+* `GalleryListTable` - using in the ufrmGallery form
+* `OptionsListTable` - using in the ufrmOptionsList and ufrmAddToCart forms
+* `AboutUsTable` - using in the ufrmAboutUs and ufrmGetStarted forms
+* `AboutUsDesciptionTable` - using in the ufrmAboutUs and ufrmGetStarted forms

 In order to add images to `TFDMemTables`, use `TImageLists` with images already loaded in them.
 This is done in order to demonstrate how to load an image into the components of the `TQuery` family, and to show how to load images from fields of type `TBlob` into the elements of graphic controls on the form.
 Such, for example, as `TListBox`.